j4y/developerportal/pages/platforms/android.md

 Another way to feed video into the detector is via a video file that is stored on the file system of your device.
 Follow this sequence of SDK calls:

 *   Construct a VideoFileDetector.
-The <code>filePath</code> argument is the path to your video file.
+The <code>filePath</code> argument is the path to your video file, the <code>maxNumFaces</code> argument indicates the maximum number of faces that the system should try to track (may slow down the system if value is too high), and the <code>faceDetectorMode</code> argument is a flag to specify if the system is tracking large (up close) or small (farther away) faces.
+(Possible values are <code>Detector.FaceDetectorMode.LARGE_FACES</code> or <code>Detector.FaceDetectorMode.SMALL_FACES</code>.
 ```
-public Detector(Context context, String filePath)
+public VideoFileDetector(Context context, String filePath, int maxNumFaces, FaceDetectorMode faceDetectorMode)
 ```

 *   Call <code>setLicensePath()</code> with the path to the license file provided by Affectiva.